Skip to Main Content

 You are in the main content

-- Active participation in all group experiences before and after the trip.
-This will include educational sessions before the trip and reflection sessions after the trip.
-The trips take place, typically, the Saturday to Saturday of Thanksgiving, Spring or May Break.
-Some trips may leave Friday evening if they have a long drive.
+- Active participation in all group experiences before and after the break.
+This will include educational sessions before the break and reflection sessions after the break.
+The breaks take place, typically, the Saturday to Saturday of Thanksgiving, Spring or May Break.
+Some breaks may leave Friday evening if they have a long drive.

-- Active participation in the group experience while on the alternative break trip.
+- Active participation in the group experience while on the alternative break.
 This includes group living, working and community building activities.

 - Upholding the alcohol and drug free environment of all alternative break activities.